 Trim the sides of the corner triangles even with a ruler and rotary cutter.
 (Note: With an 8 3/4″ square cut along the diagonal, you shouldn’t have to trim as I did here.
 You’ll have extra fabric in the corners!
 I used a 7 1/2″ square.)

-Layout your remaining sashing strips between each row, and stitch to between neighboring rows to join them.
+Layout your remaining sashing strips between each row, and stitch to neighboring rows to join them.
 Sew the longer strips first.
 Trim the excess sashing strips and join them to other strips to get the length you need.

 Add a 3 1/2″ border to the left and right sides of your quilt.
 Trim off the excess.
 Add a 3 1/2″ border to the top and bottom of your quilt.
 Trim.
 Press the seams toward the border.